-- The applicant must also supply his or her qualifications to conduct this research and a statement of financial need. - The applicant must also submit curriculum vitae of no more than three (3) pages. - A letter of recommendation from the student's mentor or major advisor must accompany the grant application. - See Appendix C-3 for application.
+- The applicant must also supply his or her qualifications to conduct this research and a statement of financial need. - The applicant must also submit curriculum vitae of no more than three (3) pages. - A letter of recommendation from the student's mentor or major advisor must accompany the grant application. - The following profile information should also be included in the Application: